JayPatwardhan/ResNet-PyTorch/README.md

 # ResNet-PyTorch
 Implementation of ResNet 50, 101, 152 in PyTorch based on the paper "Deep Residual Learning for Image Recognition" by Kaiming He, Xiangyu Zhang, Shaoqing Ren, Jian Sun.
+I used the paper of course as well as a couple repos as references.

+Currently working on implementing the ResNet 18 and 34 architectures as well which do not include the Bottleneck in the residual block.

 A baseline run of ResNet50 on the CIFAR-10 dataset is given as well, with the standard setup proposed by the paper it already achieves around 85.6% accuracy.
 However, this can definitely be brought up to at least 92% accuracy via some more slight optimization.